Lyneham Primary School

 • Personalised behaviour support plans where necessary.

-• PIT STOP Playtime/ Lunchtime club – 5x weekly at lunch times for children with social communication/ interaction issues or who may find unstructured times difficult.
+• The Nest Playtime/ Lunchtime club – 5x weekly at lunch times for children with social communication/ interaction issues or who may find unstructured times difficult.

 • Forest School outdoor learning opportunities.